architmodi/test/README.md

 2. source instance.sh (OR . instance.sh)

-Todo list: Work on creating a more robust and universal script to eliminate single session execution
+Todo list: Work on creating a more robust and universal script to eliminate single session execution while retaining and/or decreasing machine cycles used to run the script

 Disclaimer: Use at your own risk